knupel/ROMANESCO-Processing/Revision_31.md

 >add system to set tempo and beat threshold
 >add slider background shader
 >add new dropdown item menu to select costume
+>add multi slider to set the transient detection

 MINOR